mrsvolodya/2048-game/README.md

 ## Description

-This project is a web-based version of the classic 2048 game, built using HTML, CSS, and JavaScript.
+This project is a web-based version of the classic 2048 game, built using HTML, SCSS, and JavaScript.
 The game challenges players to combine numbered tiles on a grid to reach the elusive 2048 tile, providing an engaging and addictive experience.

 **Key features include**: